dreemanuel/portfolio-andre-2025/DEVLOG.md

 ### Progress Summary

+#### Recent Updates (2025-06-12)

+##### Visual Refinements

+- Increased border radius of content cards to 1.5rem for a softer, more modern look
+- Added a subtle gradient border effect using CSS masking to support rounded corners
+- Updated the heading to "Hi, I'm Andre" with an enlarged font size for better visual hierarchy
+- Added a pulsing glow effect to the name "Andre" with a custom blue (#66a4e0) outer glow
+- Updated the tagline to include "cutting edge web technologies" for better SEO and clarity
+- Reduced gradient border opacity to 0.7 for a more subtle appearance
+- Aligned all text to the left for better readability
+- Added "I am a" prefix to the cycling text for better context

+##### Interactive Elements

+- Redesigned the "Get in Touch" button to match the size of the "Connect with me" button
+- Maintained the gradient background on the button while ensuring consistent sizing
+- Ensured proper spacing and alignment of all interactive elements

+##### Code Improvements

+- Implemented a more maintainable approach for gradient borders using CSS masking
+- Optimized animation performance for the pulsing effect
+- Ensured all interactive elements maintain proper contrast and accessibility
+- Fixed layout issues in the right column content

+##### Responsive Design

+- Verified all changes work well across different screen sizes
+- Ensured proper text wrapping and spacing on mobile devices
+- Maintained visual hierarchy on smaller screens

+---

+### Original Progress Summary

 #### 1. Component Structure & Styling
 - Implemented a responsive grid layout with left and right columns
 - Added glassmorphism effect to content cards with backdrop blur